Turkish Capital Provides Highly Suspicious Reason For Banning Public LGBTQ Events

-Homosexuality has been legal in Turkey since the republic was founded in 1923, and gender confirmation surgery was legalised in 1988.
-But LGBTQ rights activists say their community faces discrimination and stigmatisation, including at the hands of the government, PBS News reports.
+Homosexuality has been legal in Turkey since the republic was founded in 1923, and gender confirmation surgery was legalized in 1988.
+But LGBTQ rights activists say their community faces discrimination and stigmatization, including at the hands of the government, PBS News reports.

 Case in point: Turkey's capital, Ankara, has announced a ban on all public LGBTQ events and the reason provided by the governor's office is suspicious at best.